torchbox/design-in-browser-bootstrap/README.md

 ####  Running the development server

 * Run `grunt` from the command line from the same directory as this README.
+A small webserver will start and your browser will open at a URL displaying your site.
+CSS/SASS/JS and HTML files will be watched for changes, and the page refreshed automatically.

 ## Deploy to a staging server